hdholm/ModemCheck/README.md

 CompSci 101.
 But it seemed like this would be a good example to have laying around of how scratching your own itch with your own script works.
-Fortunately or unfortunately, it turned out to be a really excellent example of how this really works in practice.
+Fortunately or unfortunately, it turned out to be a really excellent example of how iterative this is in practice.

 So, aim your broswer at 192.168.100.1, authenticate to the modem, and a "basic" configuration page is shown.